dino242/emailsint/README.md

 ## ⚠️ Legal

 For your own email address only.

-## 📄 License

-MIT
+(Or not lol)